Guster: 2020s

-In 2020, the group embarked on an acoustic tour with Connor Ratliff from Upright Citizens Brigade that was ultimately cut short due to COVID-19.
-In 2021, they began work on their next album with producer Josh Kaufman.
-In 2023 they embarked on a tour, which began on March 17, 2023, in Dallas.
-In December 2023, in a nod to Taylor Swift's massively successful The Eras Tour, Guster announced their next tour, "We Also Have Eras," covering songs from their 30+ years as a band.
-Two months later, in February 2024, Guster announced their ninth studio album and first new release in five years, Ooh La La.
+In 2020, Guster embarked on an acoustic tour with Connor Ratliff from Upright Citizens Brigade that was cut short by the COVID-19 pandemic.
+In 2021, Guster began work on its next album with producer Josh Kaufman.
+In 2023 it embarked on a tour that began on March 17 in Dallas.
+In December 2023, in a nod to Taylor Swift's massively successful The Eras Tour, Guster announced its next tour, "We Also Have Eras," covering songs from its 30+ years as a band.
+In February 2024, Guster announced its ninth studio album and first new release in five years, Ooh La La.

-In May 2024, Guster performed a short set at Porchfest in Somerville, MA, drawing thousands.
-The band members originally met while attending Tufts University in 1991, and performed on the same street (Aberdeen Road) on which they lived in the 1990s.
+In May 2024, Guster performed a short set at Porchfest in Somerville, on the street (Aberdeen Road) they lived on in the 1990s.

 Style

 Guster is often recognized for its choice of instruments during their earlier years: two members playing acoustic guitars and one member playing various percussion instruments.
 Brian Rosenworcel, the band's percussionist (affectionately dubbed the Thunder God by fans), added to Guster's unique sound with a combination of bongos, cymbals, and other drums, playing live shows using only his bare hands.
 While Miller played rhythm parts, Gardner would often play a bass line on his guitar.
 Guster's sound is recognized for its vocal harmonies, with both Miller and Gardner singing lead vocals on different songs; in songs such as "What You Wish For" and "Happier", the two members sing different lyrics simultaneously.
 While Guster's studio albums included more instrumental variety (e.g. violin, bass, drum kit), its live shows generally retained the same lineup until tours supporting its album Lost and Gone Forever, in which the band diversified by playing different instruments on some songs.
 At this time, Rosenworcel began introducing a more traditional drum kit into the stage and studio performances in an effort to move away from bare-hand percussion.

 Guster's live shows have a style of their own.
 For encores, the band has sometimes featured drummer Brian Rosenworcel moving to the front microphone and singing humorous covers.
 These have ranged from Temple of the Dog's "Hunger Strike" to 4 Non Blondes' "What's Up?" to the theme song from the TV show Cheers ("Where Everybody Knows Your Name").
-Other examples include: "Under the Bridge" by the Red Hot Chili Peppers, "Total Eclipse of the Heart" by Bonnie Tyler, "In the Air Tonight" by Phil Collins, and "Firework" by Katy Perry.
-Other traditions at live shows have been developed over the years.
+Other examples include "Under the Bridge" by the Red Hot Chili Peppers, "Total Eclipse of the Heart" by Bonnie Tyler, "In the Air Tonight" by Phil Collins, and "Firework" by Katy Perry.
+Other traditions at live shows have developed over the years.
 For example, at the end of "Airport Song", people in the crowd throw ping-pong balls at the stage, in reference to the studio recording where the audio of a table tennis game can be heard in the background.